memishood/flutter_mobx_shopping_list_app/README.md

-# Simple shopping app with flutter
+# Simple shopping list app with flutter

 ## Application goal
 This app allows you that adding the items that you need to buy